-Above all, remember that God loves you and your husband, and He cares about your future and your marriage.
+God loves you and your husband, and He cares about your future and your marriage.
 May His peace and wisdom sustain you.

 If a title is currently unavailable through Focus on the Family, we encourage you to use another retailer.